Menu

 From all the Year 1 team:

-Mrs Smith - Class Teacher (Tuesday-Friday)
+Mrs Smith - Class Teacher (Tuesday- Friday)

-Mrs Begum - Class Teacher (Mondays)
+Mrs Begum - Class Teacher (Monday)

 Mrs Ali - PPA Teacher